Therapeutic Listening

 Does your child cover his or her ears in response to ordinary sounds?

-If you answered YES, Therapeutic Listening is an evidenced-based intervention that may help your child decrease sound sensitivity, which can help your child enjoy and participate in age-appropriate activities.
+If YES, Therapeutic Listening is an evidenced-based intervention that may help your child decrease sound sensitivity, which can help your child enjoy and participate in age-appropriate activities.

 We have successful experiences using Therapeutic Listening in early childhood through school age children.